tomsnt/IG-Follower-Analyzer/Readme.md

 # IG Follower Analyzer

-This project helps you analyze your Instagram followers and following lists using a simple desktop app (macOS, Xcode only) and a Chrome plugin.
+This project helps you analyze your Instagram followers and following lists using a web-based app and a Chrome plugin.
 It is not a complete or fully automated solution: you need to manually select what to analyze and scroll the lists yourself.
 The tool is designed for personal use, is semi-automatic, and does not require any Instagram login or credentials.

 ---